-Although film cameras are not used as often as digital cameras and smartphones, they are making a comeback.
-You may have found some expired and wondered if it is still good.
+Although digital cameras have taken over from film cameras, cameras that use film are making a comeback.
+It’s possible that you are interesting in shooting film and found some expired film and wondered if it is still good.
 Find out how to tell if your film is expired below and if you can still use it.

 Film usually expires 2-3 years after expiration date on the box with instant film expiring 1 year after manufacture.
 After the expire date, all film will slowly start to lose light sensitivity, become less sharp, show more grain, and have less contrast.
 Color film is affected more than black and white film by dull colors and color shifting.